nicklansley/nick-stable-diffusion/README.md

 ![](nsd-example-video.mp4)
 Create a video from a series of evolving images - each newly created image acts as the input to the next image in the series.
 * Use a Zoom function to create a 'journey' through the images.
-* Decide how many images to create, and the frames per second that teh video should playback at.
+* Decide how many images to create, and the frames per second that the video should playback at.
 * You can decide by what percentage each frame can be different from the previous frame.
 The default is 40%.
 * Provide your own input image as a starting frame.